Unless stated otherwise, all amounts are in € million.

 The statutory seat of Koninklijke DSM N.V. is Het Overloon 1, Heerlen (Netherlands).
 A list of Koninklijke DSM N.V.’s participations has been filed with the Chamber of Commerce (Netherlands) and is available from the company upon request, as well as on the company website.
 DSM is registered in the Dutch Commercial Register under number 14022069.

 The company forms a fiscal unity for corporate income tax and VAT purposes together with the group companies in the Netherlands.
-Each of the companies recognizes the portion of corporate income tax that the relevant company would owe as an independent tax payer, taking into account the tax liabilities applicable to the company.
+Each of the companies recognizes the portion of corporate income tax that the relevant company would owe as an independent tax payer, taking into account tax liabilities applicable to the company, as well as the tax position of the fiscal unity.